teknogeek/get_schemas/README.md

-# Android App Link Verification Tester
+# Android "App Link Verification" Tester

 Tool that helps with checking if an Android application has successfully completed the "App Link Verification" process for Android App Links.